nrfconnect/sdk-nrf/doc/nrf/app_power_opt.rst

 * cDRX on duration

 .. note::
-   The PSM active timer is set to zero in both simulation and the measurements and it does not contribute in the use case.
+   The PSM active timer is set to zero in both simulation and the measurements and it does not contribute to the use case.

 To tune the network parameters for the example use case, complete the following steps: